CurlsandCode/CurlsandCode.github.io/_posts/2018-01-06-animation_on_scroll_-_integrating_aos_js_with_my_rails_app.markdown

 Then at the bottom of your view add:
 ![Imgur](https://i.imgur.com/Ey3Vi93.png)

-And that's how you add cool scrolling animations to your rails app,using AOS.js!
+And that's how you add cool scrolling animation to your rails app,using AOS.js!

-For more info on AOS.js check out these articles: https://css-tricks.com/aos-css-driven-scroll-animation-library/ https://www.sitepoint.com/cool-scroll-animations-made-easy-aos-library/
+For more info on AOS.js check out these articles: https://css-tricks.com/aos-css-driven-scroll-animation-library/

+https://www.sitepoint.com/cool-scroll-animations-made-easy-aos-library/